AN ART LOVER’S GUIDE

 8 THINGS YOU DIDN’T KNOW ABOUT THE GREATER PORTLAND MAINE ART & CULTURE SCENE

 Greater Portland has officially experienced its cultural awakening.
-Our vibrant, year-round art scene is now a hotspot for every kind of cultural experience you can imagine.
+Our vibrant, year-round art + culture scene is now a hotspot for every kind of cultural experience you can imagine.
 So, let’s pull back the curtain and step into a local’s perspective on everything you may not know about our region’s thriving art and entertainment calendar from hidden gems to highly-anticipated traditions.

 FIRST FRIDAY ART WALK

 The first Friday of every month (rain or snow or shine) Portland’s galleries, museums, and art venues open their doors free of change for First Friday Art Walk.
 Put on by Portland’s art + culture non-profit, Creative Portland, this event encourages local performers, musicians, and artists to fill the streets with their art by playing original songs and displaying their paintings and sculptures.
 Let this walk down Congress Street (and beyond) carry you through the twinkling lights and cobblestone streets as you feast your eyes on all our local talent has to offer.

 Our entertainment calendar is expansive and diverse.
 Offerings range from classic to contemporary, so you’re sure to find something you love.
 If the classics are your style, you’ll find our line-up of everything from museums and historic sights to headlining concerts and selfie-worthy sculpture gardens—we’ve got your back!
 We really do have something for everyone here in Greater Portland.
 Even entertaining kiddos is a breeze when there are so many family-friendly things to do like the Children’s Museum and Theatre where kids can explore Maine-themed interactive exhibits like a lobster boat or discovery forest.